0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 ### Add the Proof Request Inside a QR Code

-The last step is to design the proof request to be embedded inside a QR code that will be shown to the users that want to claim their airdrops.
+The last step is to design the proof request to be embedded inside a QR code that will be shown to the users that want to Credential their airdrops.
 In this particular case this is how the request should look like (remember to modify it by adding the address of your ERC20Verifier Contract):

 ```json
 {